RobinsonZ/cluck/Spec Sheet.md

 The backend has [Jasypt](https://github.com/ulisesbocchio/jasypt-spring-boot) as a dependency and can use it for encrypted storage of application properties.

-- `timeclock.sheets.app-name`: The "app name" to use when editing the hours spreadsheet.
+- `cluck.sheets.app-name`: The "app name" to use when editing the hours spreadsheet.
-- `timeclock.sheets.sheet`: The spreadsheet ID to update with hours.
+- `cluck.sheets.sheet`: The spreadsheet ID to update with hours.
-- `timeclock.sheets.service-file`: A path to the service account key used to edit the timesheet.
+- `cluck.sheets.service-file`: A path to the service account key used to edit the timesheet.
-- `timeclock.sheets.name-range`: The sheet range (e.g. A1:A20) containing the names of users.
+- `cluck.sheets.name-range`: The sheet range (e.g. A1:A20) containing the names of users.
-- `timeclock.sheets.hours-col`:  The column of the spreadsheet containing the hours: the backend will update this column.
+- `cluck.sheets.hours-col`:  The column of the spreadsheet containing the hours: the backend will update this column.
-- `timeclock.sheets.hours-row-offset`: The row at which hour record cells start.
+- `cluck.sheets.hours-row-offset`: The row at which hour record cells start.
 This is to accomodate spreadsheets with header cells.
 For instance, if your sheet has two rows of header cells, then this would be 3.
-- `timeclock.auth.admin-password`: The password for the root admin account.
+- `cluck.auth.admin-password`: The password for the root admin account.
 This should be encoded as described in the Authentication section.
-- `timeclock.autologout.enabled`: Whether to enable the autologout feature.
+- `cluck.autologout.enabled`: Whether to enable the autologout feature.
 Defaults to `true`.